thesamuraiwho/100-days-of-code/r1-log.md

 ### R1D4

 Re-design the app again now with two user paths: initial setup and already setup.
 Working on pysimplegui to get it to start with a window to prompt for the api key when the the settings.json only has a blank key.
 Having issues with this, collections not being all requested, interaction between clicking a selection in the listbox to show details in a text element.

+### R1D5

+Missed so added a day 101.

+### R1D6

+Adding functionality to capture up to 80 collections in one go, but currently don't handle 80+ collections.
+Adding description of collection upon selection in listbox.
+Currently this display is not efficient since a list comprehension is created for each field.

+### R1D101